-The traveling call is also a great example of Dieng being an enormous pest on this day: He's somehow just in Beal's way at the wrong moment, and gets rewarded for it.
+- The traveling call is also a great example of Dieng being an enormous pest on this day: He's somehow just in Beal's way at the wrong moment, and gets rewarded for it.

-Louisville gets the ball in to Russ Smith, and Boynton fouls him immediately.
+- Louisville gets the ball in to Russ Smith, and Boynton fouls him immediately.
 Smith hits both free throws to push the lead to 71-68, but Donovan calls timeout between the first and second free throws to get a play in so that the timeout-less Cardinals can't react on defense.

-Florida runs a very good play: Beal goes to the corner and takes a handoff from Walker that forces a switch, and Young sets a screen that frees Beal for a three.
+- Florida runs a very good play: Beal goes to the corner and takes a handoff from Walker that forces a switch, and Young sets a screen that frees Beal for a three.
 But Beal is off balance and has his shot well-contested by Wayne Blackshear, and it hits front iron.
 To Beal's infinite credit, he gets the rebound as the only Florida player in the paint (Young has been knocked down), and finds Boynton for another three, a rhythm one that Kuric doesn't contest.
 It hits the right side of the rim, and Young, who has rolled to the hoop to rebound, is in the wrong position to retrieve it, and stands between Russ Smith and the ball and not Blackshear and the ball.
 Blackshear grabs the ball, maybe double-dribbles, and gets fouled.

-Blackshear misses the first of his two free throws, but makes the second to get it to 72-68.
+- Blackshear misses the first of his two free throws, but makes the second to get it to 72-68.
 Erv misses a leaning three at the buzzer, and the final score is Louisville 72, Florida 68.

-This was an excruciating loss, and I suspect it will always be painful: Not only did Florida have this game more or less in hand for almost the duration, it collapsed on the same Elite Eight stage it collapsed on in 2011, and the same proximate cause of defeat, settling instead of dictating.
+This was an excruciating loss, and I suspect it will always be painful: Not only did Florida have this game more or less in hand for almost the duration, it collapsed on the same Elite Eight stage it collapsed on in 2011, and because of the same proximate cause of defeat, settling instead of dictating.
 That's something Beal realized after the fact, when he gave a pretty accurate autopsy of Florida's failure to Bullets Forever's Mike Prada:

 That's why I asked Beal what he felt he learned about himself as a player after that experience.
 "Try to draw more contact, and stop just looking for contact," he said.
 "I think sometimes myself, as well as my teammates, when we drove, we were looking for the contact, looking for a foul call instead of just playing basketball and trying to finish at the rim.
 Also, we settled for too many jump shots.
 They were in foul trouble the whole game, and we didn't attack them at all."